mui/material-ui/docs/data/base/components/menu/menu.md

 :::

 Use the `slotProps` prop to pass custom props to internal slots.
-The following code snippet applies a CSS class called `my-listbox` to the root slot:
+The following code snippet applies a CSS class called `my-listbox` to the listbox slot:

 ```jsx
 <Menu slotProps={{ listbox: { className: 'my-listbox' } }} />